Black Widow

 Publication history

-Tales of Suspense #52 (April 1964)
+Tales of Suspense #52 (April 1964) the first appearance of black widow Art by Jack Kirby |

 The Black Widow's first appearances were as a recurring, non-costumed, Russian-spy antagonist in the feature "Iron Man", beginning in Tales of Suspense No. 52 (April 1964).
 Five issues later, she recruited the besotted costumed archer and later superhero Hawk eye to her cause.
 Her government later supplied her with her first Black Widow costume and high-tech weaponry, but she eventually defected to the United States after appearing, temporarily brainwashed against the U.S., in the superhero-team series The Avengers No. 29 (July 1966).
 The Widow later became a recurring ally of the team before officially becoming its sixteenth member many years later.